State Management

 FormState

-Our approach to managing form state is straightforward yet effective.
+Our approach to managing form state is simple yet effective.
 Each form should maintain it's own state within the component itself.
-Note, that this is the recommended approach for managing a form's state, rather that reaching for a centralized state machine (think React Context or Redux) as it is more straightforward to implement without any excess layers of abstraction.
+This is the recommended approach for managing a form's state, rather that reaching for a centralized state machine like React Context or Redux.
+This approach is more straightforward to implement and removes excess layers of abstraction.

-For an example on best practices for implementing this type of form state management, you can run any of several example implementations with the RADFish CLI:
+For an example on best practices for implementing this type of form state management, you can run an example implementation with the RADFish CLI:

 npx @nmfs-radfish/create-radfish-app my-app --example computed-form-fields